Create a REST API in WordPress (With Examples)

 }

 To delete a post, we will send a DELETE request to the posts endpoint with authentication headers.
-The query parameter ?force=true can be used to force post to delete instead of moving to trash like this:
+The query parameter ?force=true can be used to force a post to be deleted instead of moving to trash like this:

 DELETE https://example.com/wp-json/wp/v2/posts/1